dfe-analytical-services/chatbot-prototype/README.md

 git clone [azure devops url]
 ```

 2. Make sure python and pip are installed.
-Navigate to project directory and change the directory to the backend.
+Navigate to the project directory and change the directory to `backend`.
+From here it is necessary to create and activate a virtual environment to install python dependencids.

 ```
 cd backend

+python -m venv env

+\env\scripts\activate.bat

 pip install -r requirements.txt
 ```

-3. After installation change the directory to django_proj create a `.env` file with the api keys of the strcutre outlined below.
+3. After installation change the directory to django_proj and create a `.env` file with the api keys of the strcutre outlined below.
 You will need to sign up to [openai](https://platform.openai.com) and pinecone and then generate api keys [pinecone](https://app.pinecone.io/) :

 ```
 PINECONE_ENV =